 Outro

-We stopped on McBee Hill at sunset.
-By then, everyone had left the place.
-So we spent a few minutes on top and enjoyed the last light.
-The evening colors were especially vibrant on this day.
+We stopped over on McBee Hill at sunset when everyone had left the place.
+So we spent several quiet minutes on top to enjoy the last light.
+The evening colors were incredibly vibrant on this night, and the moon was icing on the cake.

 See more trip photos here.